Anti-Knife Crime Campaign, Choose a different ending

 Results and Effectiveness: 4.6 out of 5 average user rating. • 2.1% click-through rate on viral video trailers, well above 0.2% industry benchmark for rich media banners. • Net number of views logged would have required a TV budget 600% the size of our spend. • Peer-to-peer debate about the videos and knife crime swelled.
 At peak, more than 80 comments a day were posted, with a total of over 3,000. • Total views to date, 2,652,012. • Highest total recall of any Metropolitan Police campaign, ever.
 78% among our target.

 This professional campaign titled 'Anti-Knife Crime Campaign, Choose a different ending' was published in United Kingdom in June, 2010.
 It was created for the brand: The Metropolitan Police, by ad agency: BBDO.
 This Digital medium campaign is related to the Public Interest, NGO industry and contains 1 media asset.
-It was submitted over 12 years ago.
+It was submitted almost 13 years ago.

 Advertising Agency: Abbott Mead Vickers BBDO, London, UK